rootCircle/Zoom-AutoRecorder/README.md

 - Build will be created in dist directory if using pyinstaller and app_build/main.dist if Nuitka is used.
 - Run
      - Nuitka on Windows or pyinstaller : Run main.exe or main
-     - Nuitka on Linux based OS creates shared-library file named 'main' which can be run by opening the terminal in main.dist and typing ```./main```
+     - Nuitka on Linux-based OS creates a shared-library file named 'main' which can be run by opening the terminal in main.dist and typing ```./main```

 ### Workaround for Nuitka Build
-After building the binary, copy 'ttkthemes' folder from site-packages folder(in lib directory) from your standard python installation location, to remove importing issue.
+After building the binary, copy 'ttkthemes' folder from the site-packages folder(in lib directory) from your standard python installation location, to remove importing issues.
-- To run the binary, open terminal in <Project-location>/app_build/main.dist directory then type and run main.exe or ./main depending on your OS.
+- To run the binary, open terminal in <Project-location>/app_build/main.dist directory, then type and run main.exe or ./main, depending on your OS.

-- Running may give a error after the app window is closed.(Any Suggestion/Workaround on this are welcome)
+- Running may cause an error after the app window is closed.(Any Suggestions/Workaround on this is welcome)
      ```
      ............/zoomRecorder/app_build/main.dist/tkinter/__init__.py", line 4025, in __del__
      TypeError: catching classes that do not inherit from BaseException is not allowed
      )
      ```
-- Novice Users are warned against using Nuitka build due to its comparatively more complex installation than pyinstaller and increased build size and present bugs in compiling the script on it.
-(Nuitka builds are performance-wise faster btw)
+- Novice users are warned against using the Nuitka build due to its comparatively more complex installation than pyinstaller and increased build size and present bugs in compiling the script on it.
+(Nuitka builds are faster performance-wise, btw)

 ### ⚠ Warning
-- Since it is in early development phase it might be possible that app may not work at all.
-Feel free to report any bugs if it exists.
+- Since the app is in the early development phase, it might be possible that it may not work at all.
+Feel free to report any bugs if they exist.
-- I admit that UI for loading Service screen is a bit unresponsive on starting service which may be resolved in later updates.
+- I admit that the UI for loading the Service screen is a bit unresponsive on starting service, which may be resolved in later updates.

 ### Roadmap
-1. Check if rejoin feature works.
+1. Check if the rejoin feature works.
 2. Debug the app.
-3. Make app feel more responsive.
+3. Make the app feel more responsive.

 ### Preview
 [<img src="https://raw.githubusercontent.com/Microsoftlabs/Zoom-AutoRecorder/main/docs/screenshot_collage.jpg"